EversonRubira/EversonRubira/README.md

 SQL/MySQL: Managing and organizing data through relational databases.

-I also have basic knowledge of Excel, including key functions like VLOOKUP and XLOOKUP, which I use to complement my data analysis skills.
-My goal is to apply these technical skills in roles that involve data processing, reporting automation, and process optimization.

-Beyond coding, I am passionate about running, which helps me stay focused and energized, and traveling, which has strengthened my adaptability and problem-solving skills.

 Feel free to explore my projects and follow my journey in IT!